anastasia-in-code/chat2.0/README.md

 2. SECRETKEY - use random value
 you can find the file named 'config.example', feel free to use it as a template

-Repository with files will be created automatically
+Repository with files and logcatalog will be created automatically

-There is usefull script to start the application
+Script to start the application:
 "npm run dev"

+Applcation routes:
+1. auth - registration and authenticaiton related pages (signIn, sigOut and signUp)
+2. lobby - lobby page where all available rooms are listed and new one can be created
+3. room - page for massage and files sharing